Tuition Assistance for 5784 / 2023-24

 - Your local synagogue: Many rabbis, synagogues, and community kollels have money set aside for Israel study.
 You won’t find this scholarship listed on their website or in their brochures.
 Contact them directly.

-- Federal Aid (FAFSA) through YU: Students attending Yeshivat Torah v’Avodah as part of a Joint Program with Yeshiva University are eligible to apply for Federal Aid.
+- Federal Aid (FAFSA) through YU: Students attending Midreshet Torah v’Avodah as part of a Joint Program with Yeshiva University are eligible to apply for Federal Aid.
 In addition, students from NY and California may be eligible for additional State funding.
 Make sure to apply to the college with the help of your college guidance counselor and to complete the FAFSA (application for Federal aid).

-Yeshivat Torah v’Avodah Scholarship Conditions: Since our scholarship funds are so limited, we cannot offer funding to families who have the funds to pay for:
+Midreshet Torah v’Avodah Scholarship Conditions: Since our scholarship funds are so limited, we cannot offer funding to families who have the funds to pay for:

-- Their sons to make trips abroad during the year.
+- Their daughters to make trips abroad during the year.
 Accepting a need-based scholarship and then paying for tickets to travel means that the funds Bnei Akiva is granting you for tuition are, in effect, being used for airline tickets instead.

 - Family visits to Israel.